Usha66/Agnirakshak/README.md

 * 💡 **Theme:** Smart Safety and Emergency Solutions
 ---

+## Contributing

+Contributions are welcome!
+Feel free to fork the project and create pull requests to improve FashChat.

-## 📄 License
+## License

-This project is for educational and demonstration purposes only.
+This project is licensed under the MIT License.
+See `LICENSE` for details.

-You are welcome to fork, explore, and learn!
+---